 Major and Correlates

 Music is studied at Vassar in each of its distinct but interrelated aspects: theory, history, composition, and performance.
-For those students planning on majoring in music, Music 105/106 should be taken in the freshman year if possible,as these courses are prerequisites to all subsequentcourses in the major.
-An advanced placement exam is offered for those students who have had previous work in music theory to determine whether they can be excused from Music 105.
-The exam expects outstanding proficiency in four-part writing and voice-leading, harmonic (roman numeral) analysis, and figured-bass realization.
-Thoroughly review your skills beforehand, because the exam may be taken only once.
-(Contact Professor Motazedian with questions.)
+For those students planning on majoring in music, Music 105/106 should be taken in the first year if possible, as these courses are prerequisites to all subsequent courses in the major.

 Correlate Sequences in Music